guzvo92/engageaijs/readme.md

 - ✅ Provides chat insights using the templates.
 - ✅ **[SOLANA_KP]** Syncs with a Solana Keypair on Devnet, serving as a Reward Vault.
 - ✅ Rewards the most valued user with a percentage of the vault after generating insights.

+**[Enhancement of Criteria on development]**

+1. **Number of interactions**
+   This measures the total number of interactions within the group, active participation by members. ✅

+2. **Number of messages with positive content**
+   Messages that foster a constructive, trustworthy, and friendly environment are evaluated, considering the use of positive and motivating language. ✅

+3. **Number of interactions with objective content**
+   Priority is given to interactions that include relevant information, as opposed to emotional expressions.

 - ✅ **[SIGNATURE_TRANSFER_DEVNET]** Executes transfer transactions and provides signatures.

 ---